sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 There may be reliable ways of guessing and checking, but with a lot of time and inconvenience to learn about the fuel and air inputs of your specific carb, I would say slap the carbs on first and test.

-- Pilot Jet: 45 jet at 2.5 turns out
+- Pilot Jet: 38 jet at 3.5 turns out
 - Main jet: Cylinders 1 & 4 (outer carbs) 160, cylinders 2 & 3 (inner carbs) 165
-- Needle jet clip position: with the needle pointing down, the second position from the bottom.
+- Needle jet clip position: with the needle pointing down, third position.
+No shims.

 ### Tuning Process